WizardPlatypus/theory-of-algorithms/00-23_Register-machine/README.md

 # What dis

-This is an interpreter for a very basic (Register Machine)[https://en.wikipedia.org/wiki/Register_machine].
+This is an interpreter for a very basic [Register Machine](https://en.wikipedia.org/wiki/Register_machine).

 There are 4 operations awailable:
 - `S X` - STEP X - increase value in register X by 1.